Media Council upholds complaints against Indian news site - NZ Herald

 "That gives me some sense of safety, knowing that this propaganda - going unchecked in India and targeting academics - cannot be replicated in Aotearoa, at least not on media platforms that claim legitimacy," he told the Herald.

-Both Dutta and APPI spokesman Dr Joseph Thomas said they have serious concerns about the Hindutva agenda in diaspora Indian media in Aotearoa, and called for closer scrutiny.
+Both Dutta and APPI spokesman Dr Joseph Thomas said they have serious concerns about the Hindutva agenda in diaspora Indian media in Aotearoa, and call for closer scrutiny.

 "It is even more concerning when these media spreading misinformation are supported by mainstream political parties or are funded by the government," Thomas said.